MCBANKSKE/procurement/README.md

-Here’s a README file for your web project:

----

 # ProcureTrack - Procurement & Sales Management

 **ProcureTrack** is a comprehensive tool designed to streamline procurement, sales, inventory, and accounting management for small to large businesses.
 With features like purchase requests, sales order management, reporting, and expense tracking, ProcureTrack offers an intuitive solution to manage your procurement and sales processes in one place.